ctd2121/referee-visualizations/README.md

 We then downloaded referee game data from Pro-Football-Reference: <https://www.pro-football-reference.com/officials/index.htm?fbclid=IwAR387n92do_jrcbwKAjKNR2Y_GSGpcnWMGbCbJ7Pwmx7AdpZQRSbmglfSfU>

 As noted above, because there are hundreds of referees, linesmen, side judges, and line judges employed by the NFL, for the purposes of this analysis we focused only on referees.
-We also excluded any referees who have not been employed by the NFL for a sufficient amount of time (and thus do not yield sufficient data points); all referees in our dataset have reffed over 700 games.
+We also excluded any referees who have not been employed by the NFL for a sufficient amount of time (and thus do not yield sufficient data points); all referees in our dataset have reffed over 50 games over the span of the 2013 NFL Season through week 9 of the 2018 NFL Season.

 A CSV file is available in the "/data" subfolder for each of the 17 referees we included in the analysis.